 3. Combine the peas, mushrooms, parsley, and vinegar into a 9 x 13” baking dish.
 Season with ½ teaspoon sea salt and some freshly cracked black pepper, about ¼ teaspoon unless you prefer less.
 Set aside.

 4. Next, melt vegan butter in a skillet and add flour.
 Cook over medium heat, stirring frequently with a wooden spatula until the mixture is lightly bubbling, about 5 to 6 minutes.
 Add pearled onions and celery and mix thoroughly.
 Cook for an additional 5 minutes to soften the onions, stirring often.

 5. Add 2 cups milk and stir until well combined.
 Once smooth and thick, remove from heat and stir in an additional 2 cups of milk.
 Mix well and add a pinch of sea salt and some freshly cracked black pepper.
 Pour over the baking dish of vegetables.

 6. Transfer the roasted tofu, potatoes, and carrots into the baking dish and gently mix.
 Season with salt and pepper to taste.
 Use back of spoon to evenly smooth top of mixture.
 Transfer the dish to the baking sheet (in case any filling bubbles over).

 7. Lower the oven to 350 degrees F. Remove the biscuits from can and cut a cross into each one and all the way through, creating 4 triangle pieces per biscuit.
 Beautifully place the biscuit chunks on top of the mixture.

 8. Combine 1 tablespoon of melted vegan butter and 2 tablespoons of plant-based milk in a small cup and gently brush over top of biscuits.
-Sprinkle with a dusting of sea salt, a few cracks of black pepper and a light dusting of nutritional yeast.
+Sprinkle with a dusting of sea salt and some freshly cracked black pepper and a light dusting of nutritional yeast.